apache/celix/documents/cmake_commands/readme.md

 )
 ```

-If PROJECT_NAME is provided that will be used as project name for installing.
+- If PROJECT_NAME is provided that will be used as project name for installing.
 Default is the cmake project name.
-If BUNDLE_NAME is provided that will be used as bundle for installing the headers.
+- If BUNDLE_NAME is provided that will be used as bundle for installing the headers.
 Default is the bundle target name.
-if HEADERS is provided the list of provided headers will be installed.
+- If HEADERS is provided the list of provided headers will be installed.
-if RESOURCES is provided the list of provided resources will be installed.
+- If RESOURCES is provided the list of provided resources will be installed.

 #Deployments

 #add_deploy
 Add a deployment, consisting out of a selection of bundles, for the project.
 Deployments can be used to run/test a selection of bundles in the celix framework.
-A deployment can be found in <cmake_build_dir>/deploy[/<group_name>]/<deploy_name>.
+A deployment can be found in `<cmake_build_dir>/deploy[/<group_name>]/<deploy_name>`.
 Use the run.sh to run the deployments.

 ```CMake